Location : Addis Ababa Ethiopia

 TENURE OF APPOINTMENT:

-The appointment will be made on a regular term contract for a period of three (3) years, of which the first twelve months shall be considered as a probationary period.
-Thereafter, the contract will be for a period of two years renewable, subject to satisfactory performance and deliverables.
+The appointment will be made on a regular term contract for a mandate of four (4) years, of which the first twelve months shall be considered as a probationary period.
+Thereafter, the mandate shall be renewable once.

 The AU Commission is an equal opportunity employer and qualified women are strongly encouraged to apply.

-Indicative basic salary of US$ 50,746.00 (P5 Step1) per annum plus other related entitlements e.g. Post adjustment ( 46% of basic salary), Housing allowance US$ 26,208.00 (per annum), and education allowance (100% of tuition and other education-related expenses for every eligible dependent up to a maximum of US$ 10,000.00 per child per annum), for internationally recruited staff and a maximum of $3,300 per child per annum for locally recruited staff.
+Indicative basic salary of US$ 143,306 (SP3 Step1) per annum plus other related entitlements e.g. Post adjustment ( 46% of basic salary), Housing allowance up to US$ 72,000.00 (per annum), and education allowance (100% of tuition and other education-related expenses for every eligible dependent up to a maximum of US$ 10,000.00 per child per annum), for internationally recruited staff and a maximum of $3,300 per child per annum for locally recruited staff.

 Only candidates who have met all the requirements of the post and have been selected for an interview will be contacted.

-Only applications registered online with a complete curriculum vitae (CV) attached will be considered.
+Only applications registered online with a complete curriculum vitae (CV) and a Manifesto attached will be considered.
+The manifesto will not have more than five pages, with Font size 12.

 Disclaimer: Though we make every effort to verify the authenticity of our posts, We’re in no way affiliated to any of these companies whose vacancies we publish.